nejukmaster/ProjectA/ProjectA/Assets/Camera/README.md

 /*  Coroutine to move the camera along the curve.
     moveCurve  :   A curve to move the camera time       :   Time to take a curve(seconds) isTesting  :   Whether this movement is a test.
-If true, return the camera to its original position after the movement. preProcess :   Method for Preprocessing.
+If this is true, return the camera to its original position after the movement. preProcess :   Method for Preprocessing.
 Before moving, It can change the properties of the Camera Controller, or apply preprocessing to the temporary curve.
     postProcess:   Method for Postprocessing.
 It runs after the movement is finished.  */ IEnumerator CameraMoveCo(CameraMoveCurve moveCurve, float time, bool isTesting, Action<BezierCurve3D.Curve,CameraController> preProcess, Action postProcess)